 This carne asada marinade recipe came out of a culinary challenge I faced.
 Could an authentic marinade recipe for carne asada tenderize tough mountain goat meat?

 While it didn't, I ended up with an authentic carne asada marinade meal that I now swear by.

 It's now one of the best Mexican carne asada recipes I've ever tried.
 You'll love the flavor!

 Why you should make your own carne asada marinade

-We love grilling up carne asada that tastes just like the kind we ate when we lived in San Diego.
-I now use this asada marinade every time we have a big party.
+We love grilling up carne asada just like the kind we ate at Mexican restaurants when we lived in San Diego.
+It's one of our favorite Mexican dishes.

 I hope you’ll agree that making your own authentic carne asada – instead of buying it at your local carnicería (Hispanic grocery store) – is worth the effort.

 Look how easy it is to make this Best Carne Asada Recipe.

 Traditionally, marinade recipes use red wine vinegar.
 Instead, I decided to do things differently and use malt vinegar.